Skip to main content

 }

-The returned URIs can be attached to transfer payouts later via the attachments array in POST /v1/transactions/transfer-payout.
+The returned URIs can be attached to transfer payouts later via the attachments array in Create a Transfer payload.

 Fetch Beneficiary Details